Cannabis in India: Modern use

 Process of making bhang in a Sikh village in Punjab, India.
-On the Hindu and Sikh festival of colors called Holi, it is a customary addition to some intoxicating drinks.
+On the Hindu and Sikh festival of colours called Holi, it is a customary addition to some intoxicating drinks.

 As bhang, cannabis is still popular in India.
 It is also mixed in thandai, a milkshake-like preparation.
 Bhang is consumed as prasad of Shiva, and is popular between Mahashivaratri and Holi (February–March).
 Among Sikh Nihangs, bhang is popular, especially during Hola Mohalla.
 Muslim Indian Sufis place the spirit of Khidr within the cannabis plant, and consume bhang.

 Even in Assam, where cannabis has been explicitly banned since 1958, it is consumed by thousands during the Ambubachi Mela.
 In 2015, the police did not stop devotees from consuming bhang, although they fined two people for smoking tobacco in public places, under the Cigarettes and Other Tobacco Products Act.